Remote work gives people more options.

 They may never intend to hire anyone.

-The scammer asks you to process payments, test transactions, move money, buy crypto, or send funds.
+The scammer asks you to process payments, test transactions, move money, buy crypto, convert funds, or send payments.

 Real employers do not route business funds through a new remote worker’s personal account.